Home > Analyses > Consumer Cyclical > Domino’s Pizza, Inc.

 Score analysis

-The following radar chart illustrates Domino’s Pizza, Inc.’s key financial scores across valuation, profitability, and leverage metrics:
+The following radar chart displays Domino’s Pizza, Inc.’s key financial scores to evaluate its investment profile:

 score analysis

-Domino’s presents a mixed picture with a moderate discounted cash flow score of 3 and return on assets at a very favorable 5.
-However, return on equity, debt to equity, and price to book scores are very unfavorable at 1, indicating areas of concern.
-Price to earnings is moderate at 2.
+The discounted cash flow and overall scores show moderate strength.
+Return on assets scores very favorably at 5, while return on equity, debt to equity, and price to book scores are very unfavorable.
+Price to earnings is favorable, indicating mixed fundamentals.

 Analysis of the company’s bankruptcy risk

-Domino’s Altman Z-Score of 3.12 places it in the safe zone, indicating a low risk of bankruptcy and solid financial stability:
+Domino’s Pizza’s Altman Z-Score of 3.69 places it firmly in the safe zone, indicating low bankruptcy risk and strong financial stability:

 altman z score analysis